partrickJhonson/beef/Autorun-Rule-Engine.md

 The Autorun Rule Engine (ARE from now on) is a core BeEF component which allows you to define rules that are automatically triggered on the hooked browser if certain conditions are matched.

-If you are a BeEF aficionado, you were probably waiting for this form a long time.
-The old static autorun functionality has been removed.
+If you are a BeEF aficionado, you were probably waiting for this from a long time :-) The old static autorun functionality has been removed.
 The main features of the new ARE are the following:
 * **Dynamic** : pre-load rules from <beef_root>/arerules/enabled directory at start-up, or load them at runtime while BeEF is running, then trigger them on each hooked browser.
 RESTful API calls are documented in detail later here.
 * **Non-intrusive** : command modules now have support for returning execution status and result data (useful for chaining).
 This didn't required a huge refactoring, but some smart changes in the API only.
 Command modules that are not adapted to be run with nested-forward chaining mode return UNKNOWN status by default.
 You can still launch them with the sequential chaining mode.
 If you need to chain modules output/input though, you will need to add one or two lines of dumb-proof JavaScript to the command modules if the rule is in nested-forward chain mode (more on this later here).
+* **Evolving** : you will likely see the ARE evolve to address common client-side needs for the lazy pentester.

 ## Matching
 On successful hook, the ARE checks if any rulesets present in the core_arerules table match against the hooked browsers.
 Various hooked browser properties are checked: